Bridport – St Mary and St Catherine Church

 In 1802, Thomas Weld of Lulworth Castle, a relation of the Arundells and also a member of an old Catholic family, bought Chideock estate for his sixth son, Humphrey, who built the present Manor House and turned the barn into a modest chapel.
 In 1874, Humphrey’s son, Charles, transformed the latter into the beautiful Church we know today.
 The Church is dedicated to Our Lady, Queen of Martyrs and to St. Ignatius, founder of the Society of Jesus.

 The Church of Our Lady, Queen of Martyrs, and St Ignatius in Chideock is situated along a quiet country lane (North Road) and is a short walk from St Giles Church and the Weld Memorial Chapel.
-There is a parking area just beyond the entrance.
-Masses are normally held on the second and fourth Saturday of the month at 6 pm, and every Friday at 10am.

 The Address is: